cgwire/kitsu/docs/configure-prod/README.md

 ![Setting Task Type new](../img/getting-started/setting_auto_new.png)

-But you can choose to use only specific **Status Automation**, depending on your production type.
+But you can use only specific **Status Automation**, depending on your production type.

 On the **Status Automation** tab, you can choose which automation you want to use on this production,